-How to plant elephant ear bulbs
+How to plant elephant ear bulbs – expert tips for dramatic foliage

 When to plant elephant ear bulbs

-Elephant ear bulbs can be planted into the ground in spring to early summer when risk of frost has passed.
+Elephant ear bulbs can be planted into the ground in spring to early summer when the risk of frost has passed.
 ‘You want to plant them as early as possible while ensuring there will be no last cold snaps,’ explains Tom Monson, owner of Monson Lawn & Landscaping.

 The soil needs to have reached a temperature of 65ºF (18ºC).
 As an alternative, they can be started indoors on a sunny windowsill.
 In that case, they can be planted some four to six weeks before the expected last frost date.

-Where to plant elephant ear bulbs
+Where and how to plant elephant ear bulbs

 Plant elephant ear bulbs at a depth of 5in (13cm); when they go into the ground they should be around 1in (2.5cm) below the soil.